Juan de Oñate: Ácoma Massacre

-In October 1598, a skirmish erupted when a squad of Oñate's men stopped to trade for food supplies from the Acoma Pueblo.
+In October 1598, a skirmish erupted when a squad of Oñate's men stopped to trade for food supplies at the Acoma Pueblo.
 The Ácoma themselves needed their stored food to survive the coming winter.
 The Ácoma resisted and 11 Spaniards were ambushed and killed, including Oñate's nephew, Juan de Zaldívar.

 In January 1599, Oñate condemned the conflict as an insurrection and ordered the pueblo destroyed, a mandate carried out by Juan de Zaldívar's brother, Vicente de Zaldívar, in an offensive known as the Ácoma Massacre.
 An estimated 800–1,000 Ácoma died in the siege of the pueblo.
 Much later, when King Philip III of Spain heard the news of the massacre, and the punishments, Oñate was banished from New Mexico for his cruelty to the natives, and exiled from Mexico for five years, convicted by the Spanish government of using "excessive force" against the Acoma people.
 Oñate later returned to Spain to live out the remainder of his life.

 Of the 500 or so survivors, at a trial at Ohkay Owingeh, Oñate sentenced all men and women older than 12 to twenty years of forced "personal servitude".
 In addition, men older than 25 (24 individuals) were to have a foot amputated.
-Recent research claims there is no evidence of this happening and that, at most, the prisoners lost some toes.
+According to recent research, there is no evidence of this happening and that, at most, the prisoners lost some toes.
 This latter theory makes sense, for losing toes rather than a whole foot left the prisoners useful as servants.
 In Onate's personal journal, he specifically refers to the punishment of the Acoma warriors as cutting off "las puntas del pie" (the points of the foot, the toes).